thitiwutsuk/thitiwutsuk/README.md

 ### 🎓 About Me

-I'm a **Data Science and Innovation** student (Year 3) at **Thammasat University**, College of Interdisciplinary Studies.
-I have hands-on experience in machine learning, statistical modeling, and AI applications — building predictive models, engineering features, and applying data-driven methods to forecasting, customer analytics, and AI automation.
+I'm a 3rd-year **Data Science and Innovation** student at **Thammasat University** who loves turning messy data into things that actually work.
+Along the way I've built AI pipelines, automation scripts, and full-stack apps — including a RAG-powered one — using Python, JavaScript, SQL, machine learning, and LLMs, always aiming for real, measurable impact.

-- 🔭 Currently looking for **Data Science / AI internship** opportunities
+- 🔭 Currently looking for **Data Science / AI Engineer or related field internship** opportunities
 - 📫 Reach me at **thitiwut.suk24@gmail.com**

 ---